yuehaowang/greeting_card/README.md

 After downloading, you'll get a project directory.
 Open `index.html` in your web browser which must supports HTML5 and then you'll see the default demo.
 Tap the demo page until there is no unemitted particle.
 Now, you have got your first impression of this project.
 To customize the text showing on the screen, two files are allowed to be modified.
 They are `common.js` and `list.js`.
 It's not necessary to modify other files unless you want to do some extensions.

-In `common.js`, it's allowed to modify five variables.
+In `common.js`, it's allowed to modify six variables.
 Below are their brief introductions:

+`documentTitle` Document title
 `particleW` Particles' width
 `particleH` Particles' height
 `stageW` Screen width (Generally, it's a multiple of `particleW`)